yukaizou2015/module-stats/_episodes/01-lesson-statistical-basis.md

 ## Distributions

-Here some links on distributions and CDFs.
+Please make sure you understand what is a distribution. some links on distributions and CDFs.

 [Definition of distributions](https://en.wikipedia.org/wiki/Probability_distribution)